educ8s/Seeeduino-Xiao-Temperature-Monitor-with-OLED-display/README.md

 # Credits & Thanks

-  - Kudos to [cbm80amiga](https://github.com/cbm80amiga) for being the creator of the original ST7789 fast library without which this project would not exist.
+  - Kudos to [Adafruit Industries](https://github.com/adafruit) for being the creator of the display libraries without which this project would not exist.